PedroPureza/PedroPureza/README.md

 ## 👨‍💻 Previous Work Experience
 * **Software Engineer** - _Poatek_
-  * Two years of experience as a Software Engineer, working on various projects using .NET, Node, TypeScript, React, and Next.js.
+  * Two years of experience as a Software Engineer, working on various projects using Nest, Node, TypeScript, React, and Next.js.

 ## 🌱 I'm Currently Learning
-I am currently learning and using React and Node.JS in a client project that uses AI 🤫
+I am currently learning and using Next and Node.JS in a client project that uses AI 🤫

 ## 📫 How to Reach Me
 Feel free to get in touch with me through the following channels: